dan-mba/go-gin-api/README.md

 # go-gin-api
-Learn Go by buildin an API
+Learn Go by building an API